kmussar/covid19_datathon/eda/README.md

 * White
 * Other

-You can see each of these maps on Tableau here: [Tableau maps](https://public.tableau.com/profile/kristin.mussar#!/vizhome/maps_of_disparity_state/White)
+You can see each of these [maps on Tableau](https://public.tableau.com/profile/kristin.mussar#!/vizhome/maps_of_disparity_state/White).

 An example of one such map is shown below.
 This map shows the disparity scores for each state for Black patients.
 A higher score indicates that there are more COVID-19 deaths in the Black population of that state than the population of Black people in the state.
 As an example, South Carolina's population is 30% Black, yet 54% of their COVID-19 deaths are in Black patients.